RedHatProductSecurity/trestle-bot/CONTRIBUTING.md

 2. Ensure that your code passes all CI tests.
 3. Please keep the pull request focused on a single issue or feature, if possible.

-## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE) file for details.

 ## Developer Guide

 ## Prerequisites